gmalette/gmalette.github.io-src/_posts/2020-02-18-affordance-for-errors-pt3.md

 3. Is it legal to use different instances of `ReservationManager` for `reserve` and `claim` or `unreserve`?
 4. It's impossible to know when the reservation has exceeded its lifetime (ex, it has been garbage collected), and it's impossible to force the user to consume (`claim` or `unreserve`) the reservation.

-For example, if the user had wrong assumptions about thei system, they could write this implementation:
+For example, if the user had wrong assumptions about their system, they could write this implementation:

 ```ruby
 manager.reserve(cart)